-Elk Viewing In The Gaylord Area
+Elk Viewing in Gaylord

-NEW – Live Elk Cam
+Live Elk Cam

 Through a partnership with Commun02 and the Otsego County Commission on Aging, we’re happy to bring you live footage of our City Elk Park!
 View the elk in real time from wherever you are through the link below.
 While the camera is focused on a feeding area, please keep in mind that the elk still have lots of room to roam and may not be in view at all times.
-Thank you to our friends from Commun02 for making this possible and be sure to check out their app for virtual travel opportunities!
+Thank you to our friends from Commun02 for making this possible and be sure to check out their app for virtual travel opportunities.

 Pigeon River Country State Forest

-The Pigeon River Country State Forest’s expansive 105,000 acres offers a unique wilderness experience that is just a short drive from downtown Gaylord.
+The Pigeon River Country State Forest’s expansive 114,000 acres offers a unique wilderness experience that is just a short drive from downtown Gaylord.
 Home to one of the largest free-ranging elk herds east of the Mississippi, the Department of Natural Resources maintains this flourishing elk habitat through careful forest and wildlife management.

 Elk inhabit this site year-round, but certain times are better for viewing than others.
-Generally, the best months are September and October when the males (bulls) are trying to establish dominance for mating rights with the females (cows).
+Generally, the best months are September and October, when the males (bulls) are trying to establish dominance for mating rights with the females (cows).
 They are extremely active during this time, making loud vocalizations (bugling) and breaking brush with their antlers to impress cows and intimidate their rivals.
 If you plan to visit during this time, try to arrive mid-week, as elk viewing has become very popular and weekends can be crowded at known viewing sites.

 Another good time to view elk is from late April through early May.
-Elk are active throughout the daylight hours eating the new green growth and there are few people out to see them.
+Elk are active throughout the daylight hours eating the new green growth and there are fewer people out to see them.
 Several elk viewing sites have been established in the Pigeon River Country State Forest.
 These are not the only places you can see elk, but they are located in known gathering spots and are good places to start.

-The best viewing is done from your car, since elk are accustomed to seeing cars.
+The best viewing is done from your car since elk are accustomed to seeing cars.
 Use binoculars or spotting scopes for best results.
 Do not approach elk.
 Despite their large size, they are timid animals and will not tolerate much disturbance.